Southside Elementary School

 Accident/Illness

 If your child becomes ill or is injured at school, we will make every attempt to notify you or the person listed on the Emergency Card and in the Student Management System.
 Please help us keep this information current by notifying us immediately of changes in telephone numbers.
-In some cases, your child may need to be picked up by the parent or designee so that you may make a decision on the treatment needed.
-Students who are vomiting, who have a 100° F or higher fever, or who have diarrhea cannot stay at school.
+In some cases, your child may need to be picked up by the parent or designee so that you may decide on the treatment needed.
+Students who are vomiting, who have a 100.3° F or higher fever, or who have diarrhea cannot stay at school.
 They must be picked up within a reasonable amount of time.
 In respect for the health and well-being of other children, your prompt response is essential.
 Minor cuts and scrapes will be disinfected and dressed.
 The administrative team will notify emergency services when deemed necessary.
 You will be notified of this call.

 Students may not return to school until they have been free of vomiting, fever, and/or diarrhea for 24 hours.
 This keeps all of our children safe and healthy!